Nitinkumar-29/utsav/README.md

 1. Clone this repository to your local machine.

-2. Navigate to the `frontend` directory and follow the instructions in the `README.md` file to set up the frontend application.

-3. Similarly, navigate to the `backend` directory and follow the instructions in the `README.md` file to set up the backend server.

-4. Once both frontend and backend setups are complete, you can start using Utsav to explore services, connect with service providers, and fulfill your requirements.
+2. Install all the dependencies with the command `npm i`.

+3. To start the project, use the command `npm start`.

+4. Now navigate to the Utsav-backend repository, clone it the same way, and install dependencies.

+5. To run the backend, use the command `nodemon index.js`, so that you don't have to restart your server when you make changes.

 ## Technologies Used